Timur-O/MaterializePHPAdminPanelTemplate/README.md

 ### 5. Fill out the other values in the config.php file
 1. Add your twitter handle - if you don't want to show a twitter feed, go to the index.php file and delete the div with the class twitterFeed.
 2. Add a link to an RSS feed you want to show- if you don't want to show a RSS feed, go to the index.php file and delete the div with the class rssFeed.
+3. Change the `$rootOfFiles` variable depending on the location of the admin panel files.
+If in the root of a domain - eg. htdocs folder, then simply leave the variable as an empty string.
+Otherwise add the a forward slash and the folder name - eg. if the files are in the admin folder then the variable should be `/admin`.

 ### 6. Add the PHP to connect the admin panel to your database
 1. The login.php and logout.php pages need to connect the the database